Prison Ministry Volunteers

 Our Indigent Fundraising efforts helps support offenders who do not have family or friends on the “outside” to support them.
 Volunteers are NOT allowed to make any direct donation to any offender.
 The Indigent program enables us to purchase items such as shampoo, deodorant, soap or toothpaste for those in this situation.
 These offenders are identified through the Chaplain ministry at each unit and distributed accordingly.

-Annually, we provide a gift to each man and staff member in remembrance of our Lord Jesus Christ.
+Annually, at Christmas, we provide a gift bag filled with goodies and a Christmas message to each man and staff member in remembrance of our Lord Jesus Christ.
 To support the Charity Fund, donate here.
-That is over 1000 individual bags that volunteers help us prepare.
+That is over 1000 individual gifts that volunteers help us purchase and prepare.

 News & Updates